MercuryTechnologies/Hailgun/README.markdown

     cabal install --only-dependencies --lib
     cabal build

+To test it in a REPL environment:
+    cabal repl

 At that point in time you should have a working version of the library.
 If you wish to see the library in action then you could look at the [hailgun-send library][3].